 What do I do with unused cheques?

 You should destroy any cheque books with unused cheques.
 They cannot be used for payment and there is no need to return them to ASB.

 I have an ASB bank cheque, will you honour it?

-If you have received a Bank cheque, please deposit it as soon as possible.
-From 28 May 2021 ASB will no longer issue bank cheques.
+If you have received a bank cheque, please deposit it as soon as possible.
+From 28 May 2021 ASB no longer issued bank cheques.
 Bank cheques issued before this date will be honoured (subject to the usual requirements).

 What about cheques I receive from overseas?

 From 15 November 2023, ASB will no longer accept Australian dollar cheques.

 From 31 March 2024, ASB will no longer accept any other foreign currency cheques.

 If you have any foreign currency cheques that you haven't yet deposited, please make sure you do this before these cut off dates.

 If you regularly receive foreign currency cheques, or receive a cheque after these dates, you'll need to contact the cheque issuer and arrange to receive your overseas payments electronically, with an international money transfer.
 This is a faster, more secure way to receive international payments.
 You can see what details you'll need to provide the sender of funds here.